Jedediah Britton-Purdy has written on LPE approaches to property, environmental law, legal theory, and constitutionalism.

 Purdy’s writing on property law argued for understanding the field as one that defines and allocates the power over resources that shapes relations of power among persons and, at a deeper level, as being shaped by the fact that people are, among other qualities, resources for one another.
 In several early articles, including “A Freedom-Oriented Approach to Property Law” and “People as Resources,” he argued for a return to the thought of Realist and institutional economist Robert Hale, but connected with a social theory that owed more to the early Critical Legal Studies movement.
 He has not written about property law in the past decade.

 Purdy has also written for many publications, including Jacobin, The Atlantic, The New Yorker, The Nation, N+1, The New York Times, The New Republic, and Dissent, where he is a member of the editorial board.
-A native of West Virginia, he taught at Duke for fifteen years and is now the William S. Beinecke professor at Columbia Law School.
+A native of West Virginia, he is Professor of Law at Duke Law School.